jfecher/ante-website/content/docs/language.md

 Note that you can also use varargs (`...`) in these declarations and it will work as expected.
-There is currently no equivalent to an untagged C union in ante so using any FFI that requires passing in unions will require putting them behind pointers in ante.
+There is currently no equivalent to an untagged C union in Ante so using any FFI that requires passing in unions will require putting them behind pointers in Ante.

 ---
 # Algebraic Effects